-As part of Things Leeds & Bradford, we've recently installed a LoRaWAN gateway at ODI Leeds.
+As part of Things Leeds & Bradford, we've installed a LoRaWAN gateway at ODI Leeds.
 As an end-to-end test of an Internet of Things device - from sensor to data visualisation - we purchased a Microchip Mote from Leeds-based Farnell.
 The mote is powered by two AAA batteries.
 It sits in our space providing regular temperature and light readings via The Things Network to a NodeRed instance (hosted by York-based Bytemark) where we process it and make the last 1000 readings available via this page and the full data set as raw CSV on Github.

 Having been working since January 2017, the mote generally runs for 14 days on two AAA batteries.